SANDBOX/Protocol Controls

 Current Scope#

-The first implementation targets remote MCP over HTTP/HTTPS Streamable HTTP style requests:
+MCP protocol controls target remote MCP over HTTP/HTTPS Streamable HTTP style requests:

 • tools/call is enforced by tool name.